What Goes Where?

 If your Blue Box is damaged and needs to be replaced, you can bring it to the Household Hazardous Waste Depot and purchase a new Blue Box.

 Please have your garbage and recyclables by the curb by 7:00 a.m., but no earlier than 6:00 p.m. the night before.

 For more information about curb side pickup please refer to the Garbage and Recycling page.

 Take a look at your Recycling and Garbage Calendar to see if your pick up days are affected by this year's statutory holidays.

 Pick-up is delayed one day after statutory holidays except Boxing Day (see Collection Calendar).

 Statutory holidays for garbage and blue box collection are:

 |January||New Years Day|

 Recycling Centre directions and location: Turn east onto Seymour Street off of Hwy 17 at the lights.
 Turn left onto Station Rd., Left onto Chollette, and Right onto Patton Street.
-The depot is located at 112 Patton Street and open Monday-Friday 8a.m.-5pm.
+The public drop off depot is located at 112 Patton Street and open Monday through Saturday 8a.m.-5pm.

 This is a video tour of the Recycling Centre